 The two fellowships being awarded for 2016 are situated in Lebanon and Senegal, and are UNA-NY collaborations with the United Nations Population Fund (UNFPA) and Plan International respectively.
-More information follows below for each of these programs, as well as links to download complete information for both.
+More information follows below for each of these programs.

 Criteria for Selection

 - Applicants must be enrolled in a university as full-time graduate students